FogSecurity/aws-iam/README.md

 ## Tagging in AWS

 Certain resources in AWS can be tagged (assigning metadata) to help with security, architecture, visibility, and more.
 We won't go into much detail on benefits of tagging here.
-AWS provides guidance [here](https://aws.amazon.com/solutions/guidance/tagging-on-aws)
+AWS provides guidance [here](https://aws.amazon.com/solutions/guidance/tagging-on-aws).

+### Statistics

+IAM Actions
+* 1010 distinct IAM actions for tagging.

+AWS classifies IAM actions in 5 categories: read, list, write, permissions management, or tagging.
+* 331 IAM actions classified as read or list.
+* 17 IAM actions classified as write.
+* 662 IAM actions classified as tagging.

+AWS Resources
+* 1439 Resources that support Resource Tags on an IAM Action.

 ### Full List of Tagging Actions in AWS

 [json file of actions with 'tag' in the action](tagging/tagging_actions.json)

-* 1010 distinct IAM actions for tagging.

 Example action:
 ```